 Be ready in the event of power outages

 To lessen the risk that storms will damage overhead lines into your home, have any trees that grow near those lines trimmed.
 Depending on several factors, North Georgia EMC may be able to do this job for you.
 If not, hire a professional; this is a dangerous job for anyone who's untrained.
 If you have a question, please call us.
-Here are some other things to keep in mind in preparing for outages:

 - To serve you more quickly during a power outage, North Georgia EMC needs the correct phone number for your home address.
 Please check your bill, and make sure we have your correct phone number.
 If the phone number listed is incorrect, please contact NGEMC.
 You can update your phone number by Online Member Service Center.

 - Stay informed about the weather in your area click here for local weather reports www.weather.com.
 If you're warned about approaching violent storms that could cause power outages, turn the temperature in your refrigerator and freezer to the lowest setting, to provide maximum chilling before the power goes out.

 - NOAA Weather radios are battery operated or electrically operated and a tone alert feature to alarm you and your family when a storm is approaching.
 Always keep your NOAA radio in a location where every family member can find it and locate it in the event of a storm.
 Be sure to have extra batteries on hand in case the storm is a lengthy one.